spinen/laravel-discourse-sso/readme.md

         // User specific items
         // NOTE: The 'email' & 'external_id' are the only 2 required fields
         'user' => [
+            // Check to see if the user has forum access & should be logged in via SSO 'access' => null,

             // Groups to make sure that the user is part of in a comma-separated string
             // NOTE: Groups cannot have spaces in their names & must already exist in Discourse 'add_groups' => null,